Manage Duplicate Contacts and Accounts

 Prevent Duplicates in NPSP

-Salesforce standard matching detects potential duplicate records based on exact matches, such as two contacts with the same name, Roberto Alvarez.
+Salesforce standard matching detects potential duplicate records based on exact matches, such as two contacts with the same name.
 But you can also set up a rule to identify fuzzy matching for first names.
-With fuzzy matching, Robert Alvarez and Roberto Alvarez would be identified as potential duplicate records.
+That means that Robert Alvarez and Roberto Alvarez would be identified as potential duplicate records.

-NPSP actually comes pre configured with a matching and duplicate rule.
+To get you started, Nonprofit Success Pack (NPSP) comes preconfigured with matching and duplicate rules.
 You just need to review and activate them.